 Church Safety Training: Room Entry & Emergency Care

-Course Description: This 1-day course is designed for church safety and security teams who are committed to keeping their congregations safe during potentially dangerous events.
+This 1-day course is designed for church safety and security teams who are committed to keeping their congregations safe during potentially dangerous events.
 Participants will learn techniques for room entry and medical emergency care, including strategies for negotiating closed and open doorways, movement within hallways, and engaging with threatening individuals.
 Emergency medical care techniques covered will include the application of tourniquets, hemostatic dressings, wound packing, chest seals, and equipment response bag considerations.
-By the end of this course, participants will have the knowledge and skills necessary to effectively respond to and manage medical emergencies during a crisis situation.
+By the end of this course, participants will have the knowledge and skills necessary to effectively respond to and manage medical emergencies during a crisis event.

 Two core training blocks.